AI Agent Integration

 const reviewRecord = reviewAgent.createOperation({

-type: 'review.evaluate',
+operationType: 'review.evaluate',

 payload: {

-sourceOperationId: researchReceipt.operationId,
+sourceOperationId: researchReceipt.operation_id,

 decision: 'approved',